-Peter Field, our former Secretary, started beekeeping a few years ago and has compiled a kit list, as he says, by ‘trial and lots of error’, that other beginners may find useful.
+A number of people have contributed to this kit list, often by ‘trial and lots of error’, and we hope that beginners may find it useful.
 Explanations and alternatives are given in some instances and the list is by no means exhaustive.
 Like most things in beekeeping the list is a starting point for discussion and adaptation to suit your own way of doing things.

 Full suit – as bees get under the elastic on smocks.
 Zip pocket for phone and car keys!
 Wellington boots.